 Understanding normal physiology in pregnancy and birth, together with knowing the evidence that relates to common interventions, is essential knowledge for all birth doulas!

 Once you have a strong understanding of normal physiology, you will dig deeper into the concepts of active and expectant management of labor, and common routine interventions.
 You will consider the importance of nutrition, exercise, and the risks of nutrition-related illnesses.
 We will explore the concept of pain during labor, its physiological purpose, and options available for pain relief.

 With up to one-third (and sometimes more!) of people having cesareans, it is important to understand the process of cesarean birth, ways to minimize the risk of a cesarean and the issues related to vaginal birth after a cesarean (VBAC).

-As a birth doula, you’ll be supporting clients in the first few weeks after birth.
+As a birth doula, you may be supporting clients in the first few days after birth.
 In order to prepare for this, you will develop an understanding of lactation and discover tips for helping with the more common feeding problems.
 Finally, you’ll look at prenatal testing and screening, and the ethical issues related to this.